7 Genius Questions To Ask At The End Of An Interview

 This is by far our FAVORITE question to ask an employer (and my favorite to receive when hiring new employees).

-This shows your commitment to learning and provides valuable feedback around what you can do to improve moving forward.
+This shows your commitment to learning and provides valuable feedback on what you can do to improve moving forward.
+Plus, it gives you an opportunity to respond to any potential concerns.

 4. What are the company’s values?

-Prior research and this simple question can help get the information you need to make a great decision.
+You don't want to work for someone or something you don't believe in.
+Prior research and this simple question can help you get the information you need to make a great decision.

 5. Are there opportunities to grow within the company?

-Great employers will want to see you grow, so if there’s no opportunity to do so, it might not be the best fit!
+When asking about an opportunity to grow within the company, bring up questions about whether the company also has learning and development programs.
+Great employers will want to see you grow, so if there's no opportunity to do so, it might not be the best fit!

 Related: